Stabilization of Predator-Prey Age-Structured Hyperbolic PDE when Harvesting both Species is Inevitable: References

 \section{References}

-\begin{IEEEbiography}[{ }]{Carina Veil} (Member, IEEE) is a postdoctoral researcher with Stanford University in the field of soft robot control.
-She received a B.Sc in biomedical engineering, M.Sc. in engineering cybernetics, and Ph.D from the University of Stuttgart, Germany, in 2017, 2020, and 2023, respectively.
+\begin{IEEEbiography}[{ }]{Carina Veil} (Member, IEEE) is a postdoctoral researcher with Stanford University in the field of complex systems and control.
+She received a B.Sc in biomedical engineering, M.Sc. in engineering cybernetics, and Ph.D in mechanical engineering from the University of Stuttgart, Germany, in 2017, 2020, and 2023, respectively.
 For her Ph.D., she investigated impedance-based tissue differentiation for tumor detection.
 From 2023 to 2025, she has been a postdoctoral researcher at the Institute for System Dynamics, University of Stuttgart, Germany working on PDE control in the context of population systems.
 In 2024, she has been a Visiting Scholar at the University of California San Diego, USA, with Prof. Miroslav Krsti\'c.
 Her research interests include applications and methods at the intersection of control, nature, and biomedical engineering. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Miroslav Krsti\'c} (Fellow, IEEE) is Distinguished Professor of Mechanical and Aerospace Engineering, holds the Alspach endowed chair, and is the founding director of the Center for Control Systems and Dynamics at UC San Diego.
 He also serves as Senior Associate Vice Chancellor for Research at UCSD.
 As a graduate student, Krsti\'c won the UC Santa Barbara best dissertation award and student best paper awards at CDC and ACC.
 Krsti\'c has been elected Fellow of seven scientific societies - IEEE, IFAC, ASME, SIAM, AAAS, IET (UK), and AIAA (Assoc.
 Fellow) - and as a foreign member of the Serbian Academy of Sciences and Arts and of the Academy of Engineering of Serbia.
 He has received the Richard E. Bellman Control Heritage Award, Bode Lecture Prize, SIAM Reid Prize, ASME Oldenburger Medal, Nyquist Lecture Prize, Paynter Outstanding Investigator Award, Ragazzini Education Award, IFAC Nonlinear Control Systems Award, IFAC Ruth Curtain Distributed Parameter Systems Award, IFAC Adaptive and Learning Systems Award, Chestnut textbook prize, AV Balakrishnan Award for the Mathematics of Systems, Control Systems Society Distinguished Member Award, the PECASE, NSF Career, and ONR Young Investigator awards, the Schuck (’96 and ’19) and Axelby paper prizes, and the first UCSD Research Award given to an engineer.
 Krsti\'c has also been awarded the Springer Visiting Professorship at UC Berkeley, the Distinguished Visiting Fellowship of the Royal Academy of Engineering, the Invitation Fellowship of the Japan Society for the Promotion of Science, and four honorary professorships outside of the United States.
 He serves as Editor-in-Chief of Systems \& Control Letters and has been serving as Senior Editor in Automatica and IEEE Transactions on Automatic Control, as editor of two Springer book series, and has served as Vice President for Technical Activities of the IEEE Control Systems Society and as chair of the IEEE CSS Fellow Committee.
 Krsti\'c has coauthored eighteen books on adaptive, nonlinear, and stochastic control, extremum seeking, control of PDE systems including turbulent flows, and control of delay systems. \end{IEEEbiography}